-When I was doing research for my trip to Iceland I looked at countless photos on instagram and google, but none of the places made a bigger impression on me than Landmannalaugar.
-From the moment I first saw images from this place I knew that I will definitely have to include it on my road trip Itinerary around Iceland.
+From the moment I first saw images from this place I knew that I will definitely have to include it on my photography road trip around Iceland.

-The highlands of Iceland are, in my eyes, home to some of the most interesting places on the planet that I have had the chance to photograph.
-A cross between New Zealand‘s rolling hills and the colourful mountains of the Bolivian Altiplano.
+The highlands of Iceland is, in my eyes, one of the most interesting places on the planet – a cross between New Zealand‘s rolling hills and the colourful mountains of the Bolivian Altiplano.
 Sounds perfect right?
 Here is the catch.

 Under no circumstances should you attempt driving the roads to Landmannalaugar in a compact rental vehicle.
-A 4x4 car is a must!
-Before you rent your car also make sure that taking it on the so called F-roads is allowed and that you are comfortable with river crossings.
+A 4×4 car is a must!
+Before you rent your car also make sure that taking it on the so-called F-roads is allowed and that you are comfortable with river crossings.